Saigesp/aws-developer-cert/ECS.md

 Images are read-only template, typically built from a Dockerfile, from which containers are created.

-## Task definitions

-A JSON file that describes one or more containers (max 10) that form your application.

-It specifies the various parameters for your application.
-For example, you can use it to specify the operating system parameters, which containers to use, which ports to open, what data volumes to use, etc.

-After you create a task definition, you can run the task definition as a task or a service.

 ## ECS service

 Runs and maintains your desired number of tasks simultaneously in an Amazon ECS cluster.